HomeArticle

 02 DreamZero, Embodied Intelligence Based on a World Model

-After that, to solve the "error accumulation" and hallucination problems caused by autoregression, DreamZero also introduces real - world observation injection.
+After that, to solve the "error accumulation" and hallucination problems caused by autoregression, DreamZero also introduces real - observation injection.

 This step instantly cuts off the causal chain of error accumulation.
 The model is forced to always stand on the absolutely real physical foundation to think about the next step.